FM-HXR/furima-34588/README.md

 ### Association

-- has_one :item
+- belongs_to :item
-- belongs_to :user
+- has_one :address

 # System dependencies